 Try a new route or a new mode of transport.
 Visit our Journey Planner to view your transport options by bus and train.

-- Lower Albert Street is temporarily closed til February 2020.
+- Lower Albert Street is authorised traffic only.

 - No right turn into Commerce Street from Quay Street.

 - No right turn into Gore Street from Quay Street.

 - 30km/h temporary speed limit for Quay Street.

 - Please continue to drive with caution and be alert as we get used to the new layout.
 Keep your eyes peeled and be patient as we learn how to use this new space.

 - Over the next few months we will be monitoring Quay Street and will be making any adjustments required to ensure people can use the space safely.